Skip to main content

 EndpointMethodDescription

-/searchPOSTWeb search with all search types (instant, auto, fast, deep, deep-lite, deep-reasoning, deep-max)
+/searchPOSTWeb search with all search types (instant, auto, fast, deep, deep-lite, deep-reasoning)

 /contentsPOSTContent retrieval by URL or document ID

-Other endpoints (/findSimilar, /answer, /research) are not available via x402.
+All other endpoints are not available via x402.

 How it works